 An owner-operator (an employer who employs himself or herself as a CDL driver, typically a single-driver operation) is subject to the requirements pertaining to employers as well as those pertaining to drivers.
 Under the Clearinghouse final rule, an employer who employs himself or herself as a CDL driver must designate a consortium/third-party administrator (C/TPA) to comply with the employer’s Clearinghouse reporting requirements (§ 382.705(b)(6)).

-The Clearinghouse will retain a record of every query an employer conducts.
+The Clearinghouse retains a record of every query an employer conducts.
 This includes any queries conducted by a designated consortium/third-party administrator (C/TPA) on their behalf.
 Employers may choose to maintain separate copies of their Clearinghouse queries in a driver qualification file or driver investigation history file or other location but are not required to do so as of January 6, 2023.